budulinek/arduino-altherma-controller/README.md

 ## Write data to P1P2 bus

 Arduino (with the custom P1P2 adapter attached) can control the heat pump by actively communicating with the main controller (user interface).
 The main controller periodically polls the P1P2 bus for the presence of external controllers.
+Older Daikin units (Altherma LT and Altherma Hybrid) only support one external controller.
+Since Daikin LAN adapter, or a 3rd party KNX adapter (Zennio) also act as external controllers, you have to disconnect them before using Arduino as an external controller.
+Newer Daikin units (Altherma 3) seem to support more external controllers.

 Arduino acts as an external controller: it replies with a "handshake" response (packet type 0x30), and in the next round of request-response sends new data (commands) to the main controller.
 At the moment, only packet types 0x35, 0x36 and 0x3A are supported for writing data.

 These packets have a specific structure: